opensourcepos/opensourcepos/README.md

 Introduction
 ------------

-Open Source Point of Sale is a web based point of sale system.
+A web-base POS application and requiring just a web browser at your point of sale point, that allows you to manage your stock, sales, issuing receipts or invoices and providing you reports of sales and stock.

 The main features are:
 * Stock management (Items and Kits)
 * VAT, customer and multi tiers taxation